platformsh/platformsh-docs/docs/src/domains/checklist.md

 If your production environment is on a {{% names/dedicated-gen-2 %}} instance, ensure that:

-* Your code is up-to-date in both your `staging` and `production` branches.
+* Your code is up-to-date in both your Staging and Production branches.
   Those are mirrored to the {{% names/dedicated-gen-2 %}} instances.
-* Your data on the {{% names/dedicated-gen-2 %}} production instance is up-to-date and ready to launch.
+* Your data in the Production environment is up-to-date and ready to launch.

 ### Test the domain locally